strawberry-graphql/strawberry/docs/integrations/fastapi.md

 Here we are returning a custom context dictionary that contains one extra item called "custom_value", which is injected from `custom_context_dependency`.

-Then we use the context in a resolver, the resolver will return "Hi!" in this case.
+Then we use the context in a resolver.
+The resolver will return "Hello John" in this case.

 ### Setting background tasks